jmil/Bioe421_521-MicrocontrollerApplications/Lab_06--ArduinoAndDangerShield/Lab06_A--GettingStartedWithArduino.md

 		$ ls -la 			# WOW, that's a lot of stuff!
 		$ sudo python setup.py install

+	#### SECURITY NOTE: we will be downloading software over the internet, then running these installation programs as the root user.
+Raspberry Pi is easy enough to reinstall, but be aware of where you download software from, and which scripts you choose to give root access to as you progress in class.

 	Check if your software was installed correctly:

 		$ which ino